All Events | Starting Saturday, September 27, 2014

 Student Choreography Project

+The 2 pm and 8 pm performances on Oct.
+4 will be streamed LIVE.
 This edgy and inspired concert features selections from a variety of dance genres by some of Conservatory Dance Company’s most promising young artists.
 "Til the End," choreographed and performed by John O'Neill and Jennifer Florentino for the Student Choreography Project was chosen for the National College Dance Festival at the Kennedy Center.

 Are You Still There?